Bardakor/betting-app-yami/mds/IMPLEMENTATION_COMPLETE.md

-# 🎉 Elite Betting Platform - Complete Implementation Summary
+# 🎉 Yami Betting Platform - Complete Implementation Summary

 ## 🚀 What We've Built

-You now have a **production-ready Elite Betting Platform** with a comprehensive API Gateway and professional documentation system, similar to the auction platform example you showed but specifically tailored for betting functionality.
+You now have a **production-ready Yami Betting Platform** with a comprehensive API Gateway and professional documentation system, similar to the auction platform example you showed but specifically tailored for betting functionality.

 ## 🌟 Major Enhancements Implemented